-Chinese official sparks outrage with doctored image depicting Australian soldier cutting Afghan child’s throat
+China official fuels outrage with doctored image depicting Australian soldier cutting Afghan child’s throat

 As Western criticism ramped up since 2018 over China’s assimilation campaign targeting its Muslim population, Chinese officials have increasingly pointed to the human and economic toll of the U.S.-led wars in Afghanistan and Iraq as a counterargument.

 The picture that Zhao tweeted on Monday was drawn by an artist in Beijing, known only on social media as Wuheqilin.
-He came to prominence in Beijing last summer after he drew a series of illustrations condemning the Hong Kong protest movement as blindly worshiping the West, and became feted in the nationalist, state-run Global Times newspaper as a “wolf warrior artist.”
+He came to prominence in Beijing last summer after he drew illustrations condemning the Hong Kong protest movement as blindly worshiping the West, and became feted in the nationalist, state-run Global Times newspaper as a “wolf warrior artist.”

 It’s not the first time Zhao, a pioneer with his cavalier use of Twitter within a traditionally hidebound Chinese bureaucracy, has weighed in on U.S. foreign policy on the platform.
 On Thanksgiving Day in 2019, he tweeted sardonically that he wanted to “pay special thanks to US for squandering trillions of dollars in Afghanistan, Iraq, Libya, Syria.”
 He also accused the United States for criticizing China’s Xinjiang policies while wrestling with racial segregation — which sparked a spat with former national security adviser Susan E. Rice.
-Earlier this year, he launched into a tweetstorm speculating that U.S. soldiers brought the novel coronavirus into Wuhan and seeded the pandemic, outraging Trump administration officials.
+This year, he launched into a tweetstorm speculating that U.S. soldiers brought the novel coronavirus into Wuhan and seeded the pandemic, outraging Trump administration officials.

 Hua Chunying, the Chinese Foreign Ministry spokeswoman, defended her colleague on Monday and dismissed Morrison’s calls for an apology.
-The illustration Zhao tweeted drew from the Australian military’s report, which included details about how soldiers allegedly blindfolded and killed teenagers, Hua said, as she demanded Canberra to own up to its crimes.
+The illustration Zhao tweeted drew from the Australian military’s report, which included details about how soldiers allegedly blindfolded and killed teenagers, Hua said, as she demanded Canberra own up to its crimes.

 “It’s justified for Australian soldiers to coldly kill innocent civilians in Afghanistan, but it’s unreasonable for people to condemn this cold crime?” she said.
 “You say the Chinese government should feel ashamed, but what about the Australian government that sent troops to Afghanistan?
 Australian soldiers committed such atrocious crimes, shouldn’t the Australian government feel ashamed?”